Fear as a catalyst for prayer?

 The prayer worked.

-“I was driving with a pack of cars, the way you do on an Interstate.
+“I was driving with a pack of cars, as you do on an Interstate.
 I had just passed a large truck and gone into the lead.
-As I moved from the fast lane on the left into the slower on the right, I hit black ice.
-My jeep starting spinning across the road.
+I hit black ice as I moved from the fast lane on the left to the slower lane on the right.
+My jeep started spinning across the road.
 Everyone slowed down.”

-The jeep slid off into a barbed wire fence, it rolled three times coming to a rest on its wheels facing backwards.
-Before he really knew what had happened, the “pack” stopped and people ran to him.
+The jeep slid off into a barbed wire fence, rolling three times before coming to a rest on its wheels facing backwards.
+Before he really knew what had happened, the “pack” stopped, and people ran to him.

 “What did you do next?”
 I asked, my gut roiling.

-I’m thankful to report that while his car was totalled, he was healthy.
+I’m thankful to report that while his car was totaled, he was healthy.
 EMTs checked him out at the scene and released him to deal with the wreckage.

-If I have asked you to pray and you did so, thanks.
-If someone else asks you to pray–even about something which seems trivial–please do so.
+If I have asked you to pray and you have done so, thank you.
+If someone else asks you to pray—even about something trivial—please do so.

 You never know how God will use your petitions.